Pandiyarajk/Daily-Tabs-Launcher/PRIVACY_POLICY.md

 - Uninstalling the extension removes its stored data from Chrome.

 ## Contact
-- For questions or issues, contact the developer (add your support email or issue tracker link here).
+- For questions or issues, contact the developer (pandiyarajk@live.com).